Alexejhero/Unity-CSharp11/README.md

 ```
 After installing, [regenerate your C# project files](https://docs.unity3d.com/Manual/VisualStudioIntegration.html) - your project will now target C#11.

+### Features
-Please refer to the [Language Support](https://github.com/DaZombieKiller/UnityRoslynUpdater?tab=readme-ov-file#c-11) section of Unity Roslyn Updater's README to see which features of C#11 will work. **C#12 features are not supported!**
+Most C# 10 and C# 11 features will work.
+Please refer to the [Language Support](https://github.com/DaZombieKiller/UnityRoslynUpdater?tab=readme-ov-file#c-11) section of Unity Roslyn Updater's README to see which features are not available.
+Additionally, the Roslyn version that Unity uses **does not** support _file-local types_, so that will also be unavailable. **C#12 features are not supported!**

 #### File-scoped Namespaces
 By default, Unity 2022 fails to detect `MonoBehaviour` or `ScriptableObject` classes from files which use [file-scoped namespaces](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-10.0/file-scoped-namespaces).